Research and feedback

 As part of Year of Young People 2018, the John Muir Trust co-designed a micro-survey with young people to help voice young people’s views about the outdoors.
 Find out what they said

 Read about young people’s awareness of the issues around sustainability, their hopefulness and desire to learn more about how to make a difference in Sustainability and Environmental Education ongoing ‘Attitudes to Sustainability’ study.

 Young People Shaping Protected Areas & Rural Communities

 The EUROPARC Youth Manifesto showcases young people’s vision on living, learning and working in protected areas and rural communities across Europe.
 See the report and recommendations

 Supporting young people’s mental health – how urban nature can help

-This practice guide, developed through the Improving Wellbeing through Urban Nature research projects, shares young people’s ideas and starting points for organisations looking to adapt, expand or develop their activities to support young people’s mental health through nature connection.
-Download the guide, and learn more about project’s findings, here.
+This practice guide shares young people’s ideas and starting points for organisations looking to support young people’s mental health through nature.
+See the guide and learn more

 When teenagers fall out of love with nature